MichaelFYang/far_planner/README.md

 source devel/setup.sh
 roslaunch far_planner far_planner.launch
 ```
-Now, users can send a goal by clicking the 'Goalpoint' button in RVIZ and then clicking a point to set the goal.
+Now, users can send a goal by pressing the 'Goalpoint' button in RVIZ and then clicking a point to set the goal.
 The vehicle will navigate to the goal and build a visibility graph (in cyan) along the way.
 Areas covered by the visibility graph become free space.
 When navigating in free space, the planner uses the built visibility graph, and when navigating in unknown space, the planner attempts to discover a way to the goal.
-By clicking the 'Reset Visibility Graph' button, the planner will reinitialize the visibility graph.
+By pressing the 'Reset Visibility Graph' button, the planner will reinitialize the visibility graph.
 By unchecking the 'Planning Attemptable' checkbox, the planner will first try to find a path through the free space.
 The path will show in green.
 If such a path does not exist, the planner will consider unknown space together.
 The path will show in blue.
 By unchecking the 'Update Visibility Graph' checkbox, the planner will stop updating the visibility graph.
+To read/save the visibility graph from/to a file, press the 'Read'/'Save' button.
+An example visibility graph file for indoor environment is available at 'src/far_planner/data/indoor.vgh'.

 <p align="center">
   <img src="img/indoor.gif" alt="Indoor" width="70%"/>
 </p>

 Anytime during the navigation, users can use the control panel to navigate the vehicle by clicking the in the black box.
 The system will switch to *smart joystick* mode - the vehicle tries to follow the virtual joystick command and avoid collisions at the same time.
-To resume FAR planner navigation, click the 'Resume Navigation to Goal' button or use the 'Goalpoint' button to set a new goal.
+To resume FAR planner navigation, press the 'Resume Navigation to Goal' button or use the 'Goalpoint' button to set a new goal.
 Note that users can use a PS3/4 or Xbox controller instead of the virtual joystick.
 For more information, please refer to our development environment page.

 <p align="center">
   <img src="img/control_panel.png" alt="ControlPanel" width="30%"/>